General NVRA Requirements

 - Voter Registration: States must offer opportunities to register to vote at all NVRA Voter Registration Agencies.
 For more information, please visit our Department of Motor Vehicles (DMV) and Other NVRA Voter Registration Agencies web pages;

-- Voter Registration List Maintenance: States must adopt procedures to remove ineligible voters from the list of registered voters, while ensuring no voters are removed for the failure to cast a ballot.
-Elections officials may use change of address information to update voter records, but may not remove a voter from the rolls based solely on this information.
-For more information, please visit our NVRA List Maintenance Requirements page;
+- Voter Registration List Maintenance: States must adopt procedures to remove ineligible voters from the list of registered voters, while ensuring no voters are removed for failure to cast a ballot.
+Elections officials may use change of address information to update voter records, but may not cancel a voter record based on this information unless this information is confirmed by the registrant, or without first sending a notice to the voter and waiting a period of two consecutive federal general elections.
+For more information, please visit our NVRA List Maintenance Requirements web page;

 - NVRA Record Keeping and Reporting: Keep track of voter registration numbers overall and, in particular, how many voter registrations come in from NVRA Voter Registration Agencies.
 Report that information to the Election Assistance Commission (EAC) by March 31st in odd-numbered years.
 While the number of declinations (when a voter declines to register) is not required to be reported to the EAC, the NVRA requires that declination forms be kept on file at each NVRA voter registration agency.
 For more information, please visit our NVRA Record Keeping and Reporting Requirements web page; and